5 Simple Steps to Create Sustainable Healthy Habits

 - Move more

-In my own struggle to live a healthy life, especially with eating, and in trying to create sustainable habits for myself, I noticed a system emerging in my process.
-Then, as I began working with others to create sustainable habits to meet their health goals, I started to develop a simple way to overcome the struggle and be successful.
-It is freeing when you feel you are really in charge of your health, instead of allowing your poor health to control you.
+In my own struggle to live a healthy life (especially with eating) and create sustainable habits for myself, I noticed a pattern in my process.
+Then, I began working with others to create sustainable habits to meet their health goals.
+I used that pattern of planning with them and they started to develop a simple way to overcome weekly struggles and achieve long-term success.
+It is freeing when you are finally in charge of your health, instead of allowing your poor health to control you.

-So, let’s dive into the simple system I call Warrior Approach to create sustainable wellness habits.
-I have divided it into 5 parts which only take a few minutes of work each.
-But each of the 5 parts are necessary for success.
+So, let’s dive into the simple system to develop the right plan and create sustainable wellness habits.
+I have divided it into five parts and each one only takes a few minutes of work.
+All five parts are necessary for success.

 - Pick a habit.